Annapurna circuit and Tilicho lake with Mesokunda pass

 • Max Altitude4900m

 Today marks a challenging and lengthy leg of the trek.
 We set out early in the morning, first heading towards Tilicho Lake, then ascending to the Tilicho Pass, and progressing further to the Mesokund Pass (5100m).
 As the day unfolds during the climb, we turn ourselves to behold the unforgettable panoramic view of the massive Annapurnas.
 We begin the descent towards Yak Kharka, treated to magnificent views of the Nilgiris and the imposing Dhaulagiri (8167m).
-It's important to note that descending in the winter season can be very risky due to snow and blue icy trail.
+It's important to note that descending in the winter season can be very risky due to snow and blue icy trails.

 • Accommodation Tent